herpiko/ui-mask/README.md

 #### uiMaskPlaceholderChar
 Allows customizing the mask placeholder character.
 The default mask placeholder is `_`.

+#### uiMaskAllowLess
+Allows value length that less than minimum required length to be considered as valid.

 Set this attribute to the word `space` if you want the placeholder character to be whitespace.